Bruck (vehicle): Nordic countries

 In Finland, Norway and Sweden, brucks were quite common in the rural parts at the beginning of the 20th century.
 They were a good option not only where building a railway was not economically feasible, but also where the railwaybuilders had yet to arrive or where the landscape didn't allow for any railway line.
 For many years the transport of milk churns between farms and dairies was one of the major uses, but as milk tank trucks became common, this was no longer needed.
 The manual loading and unloading of milk churns was one of the main reasons for an open air compartment, and when this was not a factor anymore, brucks started to become more like the modern versions.

 Finland

 Today only one Finnish bus operator, the Rovaniemi-based Gold Line (subsidiary of Koiviston Auto), use modern type brucks with tail lift in route traffic.
 However some other operators also use buses and coaches where the rearmost metre or two is a walk-in cargo compartment with shelves.
 This compartment can be entered by a large door either on the door side or from the rear side.

+Finnish logistics corporation Matkahuolto operates parcel transportation in cooperation with Finnish bus corporations whose buses have an aforementioned cargo compartment.